All Episodes

 We have to stand up to that.

-Ten percent of US GDP is eaten up by federal regulation alone.
+10% of US GDP is eaten up by federal regulation alone.

-You cannot you cannot cope with that.
+You cannot cope with that.

-But eventually those companies will relocate overseas.
+But eventually, those companies will relocate overseas.

-They'd rather live in Bermuda, they'd rather live in New Zealand, uh, at least for the purposes of their formal uh tax paying domicile, uh, in order to absolutely cripple the revenues we have at the moment.
+What proportion of those would have to leave, would have to leave the country, decide they'd rather live in Switzerland, they'd rather live in Bermuda, they'd rather live in New Zealand, at least for the purposes of their formal taxpaying domicile, in order to absolutely cripple the revenues we have at the moment.

-I'm in favor of taking a stand on church bake sales, I'm in favor of taking a stand on school board diversity manuals uh all the way up, doing doing it exactly the same way the colonists did uh in colonial America.
+I'm in favor of taking a stand on school board diversity manuals, all the way up, doing it exactly the same way the colonists did in colonial America.

-Uh and that is uh that is the lesson that has to be relearned today, because there is simply no way, no way this can be afforded.
+And that is the lesson that has to be relearned today, because there is simply no way, no way this can be afforded.

-No big deal, she says.
+No big deal, she says, nothing scary about it.

 It's not even mysterious.

-Why old McDonald can do it?
+Why, old McDonald can do it.

 She's got a little jingle here.